Westminster Media Forum

 • loot boxes: balancing between self-regulation and legal mandates - effectiveness of current industry guidelines - international approaches to loot boxes - addressing concerns over addictive design

-• international developments: outcomes of the European Commission’s Fitness Check - anticipating effects of the Digital Fairness Act - potential impact on UK regulations - transparency and consumer protection
+• international developments: outcomes of the EC’s Fitness Check - anticipating effects of the Digital Fairness Act - potential impact on UK regulations - transparency and consumer protection

-• AI: developments, opportunities, and priorities for innovation - impact of generative AI on the industry - addressing IP rights concerns - employment implications - the voice actor strikes
+• AI: developments, opportunities, and priorities for innovation - impact of generative AI on the industry - addressing concerns around IP and image rights - implications for the wider workforce

 Nick Poole